top of page

 Wheels of Life - a pilgrimage to inner wisdom

-individual, the same is the goal, if there is a goal.
-I am on my pilgrimage, and with my experiences and insights came the inspiration for "The Wheel of Life".
+There are many ways to connect with understanding within oneself and in one's own life.
+It is, in itself, a personal inner pilgrimage.
+The path is individual, as is the goal, if there is one.
+I am on my pilgrimage, and with my experiences and insights, the inspiration for "The Wheel of Life" came.

-cultures.
-All creation springs from the point.
-From there we can draw lines and create infinite shapes and figures, which in turn can be drawn in the directions we want, and further intertwined in the infinite.
-The circle represents everything and nothing, beginning and end, creation, the cycle and the course of life.
-In "The Wheel of Life", the point, the line (the thread) and the circle are all
+The point, the circle, spirals, and lines are ancient, universal symbols found in all cultures.
+From the point springs all creation.
+From there, we can draw lines and create endless forms and figures, which can again be drawn in the directions one desires, and further intertwined in the infinite.
+The circle represents all and nothing, beginning and end, creation, the cycle, and the life course.
+In "The Wheel of Life," the point, the line (thread), and the circle are all central expressions.
+Along the way in my work, the snake emerged.
+The snake, as a symbol, exists in most cultures, and I have encountered it time and again in my inner work.

 DSC_2870Huset